spacebabies/fibaro-autarco-power-sensor/README.md

 This quick application creates power sensor from Autarco inverter.
 It collect data about current PV power of your solar installation.

 Data updates every 5 minutes by default.
+But before it can work, you must give it your login for  _My Autarco_.
+Head over to the Variables tab.

 ## Configuration

-`Password` - Password of chosen user
+`site` - the identifier Autarco has given your installation `username` - your username on My Autarco
+`password` - your password on My Autarco

 ### Optional values